C++ vs. Rust: Hello World

 #include <iostream>

-All things that start with "#" are called "preprocessor directives", that are instructions the preprocessor understands and executes.
+All lines starting with ‘#’ are called ‘preprocessor directives’.
+These are instructions that the preprocessor recognizes and executes.

-#include tells to the preprocessor to look for the file named inside quotes or less-than and greater-than and put its content in the place the #include directive was invoked.
+#include tells the preprocessor to locate the file specified either inside quotes or between angle brackets and insert its content where the #include directive is used.

-If the filename is inside less-than and greater-than characters (as in our case), the preprocessor will look for the file in a previously defined folder the compiler knows about.
-So, it will look for the file iostream in that folder.
-In a Linux environment, those files are generally in a path similar to this one (I am using g++ 8.2):
+If the filename is enclosed in angle brackets (as in our case), the preprocessor searches for the file in a predefined directory that the compiler is aware of.
+For example, it will look for the file iostream in that directory.
+In a Linux environment, these files are typically located in a path similar to this one (I am using g++ 8.2):

 /usr/include/c++/8

-If the filename is declared between double quotes, it means the file will be in the current folder or in a folder explictly mentioned while compiling the program.
+If the filename is declared between double quotes, it means the file will be in the current folder or in a folder explicitly specified when compiling the program.

-iostream is the file that contains a lot of code that allows our programs to have data input and output.
-In our “Hello World”, we will need “std::cout” that is defined in this file.
+iostream is the file that contains a lot of code allowing our programs to handle input and output.
+In our ‘Hello World’, we will need std::cout, which is defined in this file.

 main function